 Underground Shelter, W.A.R.T.S

 The sandstorm winds begin to ebb, as several people rush the rest of the way out of the underground shelters’ entrance tunnel.
 A blonde man approaches with a borrowed rifle held up to his eye line and not a step behind him are two other men wielding pistols.
-One of the men awkwardly holds his gun while keeping his bandaged arm up to steady his aim.
-They stop a moment at the ticket booth, a remnant of the underground garages’ past purpose and examine the bloodstained off-white wall.
+One of the men awkwardly holds his gun while keeping his bandaged arm steady.
+They stop a moment at the ticket booth, a remnant of the underground garages’ past purpose, and examine the bloodstained off-white wall.

 They sidestep a crumpled body and stalk toward the generators set up along the wall beside the makeshift electric fence.
 The rolling gate shutters as the last of the storm passes by, but the lack of howling winds outside goes unnoticed while the mercenaries check if their newest assailant has truthfully been neutralized.
 They focus on the threat lying on its side, slightly smoking from its chest.
 Each man hangs back at least a meter from the body, while more people join the scene.